jrodolfo/xmlparser/README.md

 4) Application is able to handle large files.

-5) The key threshold.file.size on the configuration file defines the threshold file size in bytes, e.g. threshold.file.size=20000, which is used to define big files, i.e. any xml file larger than that 20,000 bytes is considered to be a large file.
+5) The key threshold.file.size on the configuration file defines the threshold file size in bytes, e.g. threshold.file.size=20000, which is used to define large files, i.e. any xml file larger than that 20,000 bytes is considered to be a large file.
 In this case, the application uses an appropriate parsing method (SAX, instead of DOM) to be able to handle large files.